Sharp $\ell^p$ inequalities for discrete singular integrals on the lattice $\mathbb{Z}^d$: Discrete Calder on--Zygmund operators

-Let $T$ be an operator acting on the Schwartz space of rapidly decreasing function on $\R^d$.
+Let $T$ be an operator acting on the Schwartz space of rapidly decreasing functions on $\R^d$.
 We say $T$ is a Calder\'on--Zygmund operator if it is bounded in $L^2$ and can be written as

 where $K$ is continuously differentiable off the diagonal with the bounds